 - None of these fit, but you are intrigued?
 Let’s talk!

-Interns will work anywhere from 20-40 hours per week.
+It is even better if you are multi-talented!
+Interns may work as few as 10 hours per week during the school year and full time during the summer.
 You won’t do grunt work.
 You will be paid.
 You will be exposed to much more than your focus.
 You will have a great time.
 And it could lead to a job.

 As a side note – here is a list of Telaeris interns and projects from the past 10 years – perhaps your name will be the next!